Skip to contents

 Overview

-When all of the pieces are ready, metasalmon writes files matching the Salmon Data Package specification so you can upload or hand the folder to someone else with confidence. create_sdp() is the main one-shot path; this article covers the more explicit, manual workflow where you assemble the metadata tables yourself and then call write_salmon_datapackage().
+When all of the pieces are ready, metasalmon writes files matching the Salmon Data Package specification so you can upload or hand the folder to someone else with confidence. create_sdp() is the main one-shot path; this article covers the more explicit workflow where you assemble the metadata tables yourself and then call write_salmon_datapackage().

 1) Start with your data